Schwinn Air Center Plus Review

-Schwinn's Air Center Plus is one of several models of floor pumps they currently offer.
-As one of the most recognizable names in cycling offering extremely affordable pumps, it would be easy for them to offer poor quality pumps for consumption by the masses.
+The Air Center Plus is one of several models of floor pumps made by Schwinn.
+As one of the most recognizable names in cycling, offering extremely affordable pumps, it would be easy for them to offer poor quality pumps for consumption by the masses.
 However, the Air Center Plus performed quite well in most of our tests.
-It isn't the best pump we tested by any means, and especially struggles with high pressures (even with the words "High Pressure" printed on the side of the barrel), but for about the price of two inner tubes this is a pretty nice little pump.
+It isn't the best pump we tested by any means and especially struggles with high pressures (even with the words "High Pressure" printed on the side of the barrel), but for about the price of two inner tubes, this is a pretty nice device.

 Ease of Attachment/Detachment

-The head has a smart additional feature red/green indicator to show whether the head is locked or unlocked (locked = green = go).
+The head has a smart red/green indicator to show whether it is locked or unlocked (locked = green = go).
 Presta and Schrader holes are also clearly labeled to help make things extra foolproof.
-The hose is the shortest of all full size pumps we tested at only 28 inches--long enough as long as your bike is on the ground and you don't mind sliding the pump around between tires.
-It can have a hard time reaching a valve for a bike in a work stand though.
+The hose is the shortest of all full-size pumps we tested at only 28 inches — long enough as long as your bike is on the ground and you don't mind sliding the pump around between tires.
+It can have a hard time reaching a valve for a bike in a work stand, though.

-Due to the high volume of the pump we did have some trouble landing the needle on a specific spot; each pump stroke increases the pressure by several PSI, so if you're aiming for 70 you may find yourself jumping past it to 74.
+Due to the high volume of this pump, we did have some trouble landing the needle on a specific spot; each pump stroke increases the pressure by several PSI, so if you're aiming for 70 you may find yourself jumping past it to 74.
 There's no air bleed button, so any extra air must be let out the old-fashioned way.
-This combined with the lack of gauge precision prevents us from declaring this pump as an ideal option for those concerned with accuracy…but the gauge needle is pulling its weight in this area.
+This, combined with the lack of gauge precision, prevents us from declaring this pump as an ideal option for those concerned with accuracy.

-For those who need a simple low-pressure pump and find this model suits their needs, this Schwinn is a fantastic value at less than $20.
-With a strong metal base, accurate (if imprecise) gauge, and foolproof head, it's a good amount of pump for that money.
-There are lots of better pumps available for those who want more, and in our opinion there is probably better value in paying a few dollars more for some improved components and features, but if price is the primary concern you could do a lot worse than this pump.
+For those who need a simple low-pressure pump and find this model suits their needs, this Schwinn is a fantastic value.
+With a strong metal base, accurate (if imprecise) gauge, and foolproof head, it's a good amount of pump for the money.
+There are lots of better pumps available for those who want more, and in our opinion, there is probably better value in paying a few dollars more for some improved components and features, but if price is your primary concern, you could do a lot worse than this pump.

 The Schwinn Air Center Plus is the kind of pump that would look just right sitting in a family garage, coming out to the driveway a few times a year to fill up everyone's bike tires before a ride, or maybe perpetually holding the ball needle attachment in its head.
 It's not without issues, but it's a surprisingly nice and well-built pump for the money.
-Even more serious riders could get by with it for a while as long as they don't run high pressure tires.
+More serious riders can also get by with it for a while as long as they don't run high-pressure tires.
 MTB riders on a budget, give it a try!